 *School of Nursing students will receive their University of Michigan ID card directly from the hospital's ID card office, not the general MCard Center.
 You will learn more about this when you attend orientation.

 Wolverine Access is the system that you will use to register for your classes.
-Your academic advisors will expect you to already be familiar with this system when you meet with them to register for courses.
-There are several online tutorials available to assist you in learning Wolverine Access prior to attending Orientation:
+Your academic advisors will expect you to already be familiar with this system, as well as the School/College course guide, when you meet with them to register for courses.
+There are several online resources available to assist you in preparing for the course registration process:

 Bring the Right Things to Campus